pmem/pmdk/doc/libpmem2/pmem2_vm_reservation_extend.3.md

 The **pmem2_vm_reservation_extend**() function extends an existing virtual memory reservation by the given *size*.
-For the function to succeed the size has to be aligned to an appropraite allocation granularity.
+For the function to succeed the size has to be aligned to an appropriate allocation granularity.

 If the **pmem2_vm_reservation_extend**() succeeds in extending a reservation, it provides placeholder virtual memory range that starts from an address at the end of the old reservation.